Skip to content

 Step 5: Obtain All Required Licensing and Permits

-The requirements can change based on where you are, so research the licenses and permits needed in your city and state.
+Restaurant rules and regulations vary by location, so research the licenses and permits needed in your city and state.

 If you want to serve alcohol, you will normally need a business license, a food service license, and a liquor license.